SAS calls for crowd-driven artificial intelligence to help track deforestation

 With the power of the crowd and the computer combined, SAS and IIASA will have a robust, extensive platform for empowering citizen scientists to assist in cutting-edge research that helps us all better understand, predict and thrive in the world we share.
 While the first phase of this partnership focuses on deforestation, there are plans to extend this platform to other environmental concerns where crowdsourcing can help serve the greater good.

 As a start, everyone can play a role in making AI smarter and improve its ability to help protect our forests.
 From students who are currently out of the classroom to AI professionals and everyone in between, this activity allows each of us to make a difference just by looking at a few images.
-Head to sas.com/rainforest to categorize images that show signs of deforestation and help models learn and improve at each iteration.
+Head to sas.com/rainforest to categorise images that show signs of deforestation and help models learn and improve at each iteration.

 This crowdsourcing partnership with IIASA is fueled by SAS’ commitment to both data literacy and the Data for Good movement, which encourages using data in meaningful ways to drive positive global change.